All Episodes

 You know why they did it?

-They could obviously they could have bailed out the uh they they could have done any number of things that they're making us do to cover their kids, but no, their kids are gonna go without coverage.
+They could have bailed out the, they could have done any number of things that they're making us do to cover their kids, but no, their kids are going to go without coverage.

 No, they're not.

-They're gonna go to the pre-ex plan because another way they're gonna spend that five billion dollars that was allocated is open it up to children.
+They're going to go to the pre-ex plan because another way they're going to spend that $5 billion that was allocated is open it up to children.

-Oh thinking, thinking the theory floating around the industry is that Kathleen Sabilius is gonna allow children with the existing conditions to go to the government plan, and that's gonna entice these companies to start up again for child only.
+Thinking the theory floating around the industry is that Kathleen Sebillius is going to allow children with pre-existing conditions to go to the government plan, and that's going to entice these companies to start up again for child only.

 If you had to pass a course in this stuff to get out of prison, nobody would ever commit another crime.